Row Level Security

 - Automatically set SQL session

-roleand/orsetConfigper scope with$withOptions.
+roleand/orsetConfigper query scope with$withOptions.
 See details and examples in $withOptions role and setConfig.